 I really like oranges, but I don’t eat them too often.
 Partly as fruit’s so damn expensive, and partly as I’m too lazy to peel them.
 It’s much easier just to shovel grapes into your mouth, or bite into an apple.
 Oranges need preparation.
 And, failing, that, too much tidying afterwards.

 The simplest way to eat them is to slice one into quarters and just gnaw the flesh out.
-End result is juice all over the place, bits of fruit stuck between your teeth and – possible – crunching on pips you didn’t spot earlier.
+End result is juice all over the place, bits of fruit stuck between your teeth, which if not taken care of might lead to oral health issues, and will have you run to Tustin Smiles.
+Also, if you are not careful, you might have possible – crunching on pips you didn’t spot earlier.

 Alternatively, you have to remove the skin then part each segment, examine them for pips which are then discarded and *then* you get to eat the thing.
 Nah, too much effort.